wp-plugins/my-content-management/readme.txt

 You can create a site map for a specific post type and taxonomy using the [my_archive type='custom_post_type' taxonomy='taxonomy'] shortcode.
 Other supported attributes include all those above, plus:

 * exclude (list of comma-separated taxonomy terms to exclude from the site map)
+* include (list of comma-separated taxonomy terms to show on the site map)

 The "id" attribute is not supported in the [my_archive] shortcode.
 (Because that would be silly.)
 The [my_archive] shortcode does support a "show_links" attribute which will turn on a navigation list to navigate to each displayed category.